The Major Components of the Crust of the Earth

-Almost 85% of the atoms in the crust are oxygen or silicon atoms, because the vast majority of common (rock-forming) minerals are silicates -- combinations of oxygen and silicon with, primarily, the other six metals listed above.
-Pure silica, or quartz, consists of only silicon and oxygen.
+Almost 85% of the atoms in the crust are oxygen or silicon atoms, and as a result the vast majority of common (rock-forming) minerals are silicates -- combinations of oxygen and silicon primarily with the other six (most common) metals listed above.
+Pure silica or quartz consists of only silicon and oxygen.
 Aluminosilicates consist of silica in which some of the silicon atoms are replaced by aluminum atoms.
-This replacement is not chemically correct, and to make up for the difference in chemical reactivity (valence) between silicon and aluminum atoms, additional atoms -- usually sodium or potassium, in a one to one ratio with the replaced silicon atoms, or calcium or magnesium, in a one to two ratio -- are required.
+This replacement is not perfectly electronically balanced, and to make up for the difference in chemical reactivity (or valence) between silicon and aluminum atoms, additional atoms -- usually sodium or potassium in a one to one ratio with the replaced silicon atoms, or calcium or magnesium in a one to two ratio -- are required.
 Ferromagnesian silicates consist of silica in which some of the silicon atoms are replaced by iron or magnesium atoms and again, additional atoms to make up the difference in valence between silicon and iron.
-Continental rocks consist mostly of aluminosilicates, but quartz and ferromagnesian silicates are a substantial minority.
+Continental rocks consist mostly of aluminosilicates, but quartz and ferromagnesian silicates comprise a substantial minority.
 Oceanic rocks consist mostly of ferromagnesian silicates, but substantial amounts of aluminosilicates and minor amounts of quartz are also usually present.
 The Earth's mantle consists almost entirely of ferromagnesian silicates.

 Rocks which contain a lot of aluminosilicates are sometimes referred to as sialic, using the chemical symbols for silicon and aluminum as the root of the word.
-Similarly, rocks which contain a lot of ferromagnesian silicates are referred to as mafic (for magnesium and iron).
+Similarly, rocks which contain a lot of ferromagnesian silicates are referred to as mafic (based on the chemical symbols for magnesium and iron).
 Rocks which are almost entirely ferromagnesian silicates are referred to as ultramafic.
 Hence, in the various divisions of the Earth listed above, continental rocks tend to be sialic, oceanic rocks are usually mafic, and mantle rocks are ultramafic.

 Quartz crystals (USDA)